Dangerous Goods or Hazardous Goods have been given this name for a reason..

-In this Hazardous Cargo Packing Declaration form, apart from the correct UN No. and IMCO Class, special attention must be provided to the EMS (Emergency Medical Schedule) and MFAG (Medical & First Aid Guide)..
+In this Hazardous Cargo Packing Declaration form, apart from the correct UN No. and IMCO Class, special attention must be provided to the EmS (Emergency Schedules) and MFAG (Medical & First Aid Guide)..

 In the event of an emergency on board, these are the details that the ships personnel look for as guidance to provide medical assistance to anyone injured on board..

 In the IMDG Code, substances are divided into 9 classes.
 A substance with multiple hazards has one ‘Primary Class’ and one or more ‘Subsidiary Risks’.
 Some substances in the various classes have also been identified as substances harmful to the marine environment (MARINE POLLUTANTS).